Pre-cut the small pieces of coverstock paper 4 cm x 9 cm - one per student.

 Discuss: - How did the information about the puppet fit with the way it looked? - How did the action of the puppet contribute to the effectiveness of the introduction? - How did the puppet’s voice affect the introduction? - How well could you hear what was being said?

 Ask students to sort their puppets into groups of 4 or 5.

 Discuss: - How did you decide which puppets to place together? - What interests you about this group of puppets? - How do the details in the puppets contribute to their personalities?

 Invite students to use their groups of puppets to make an impromptu puppet play and present it to the class.

-Observe students as they discuss the puppets – active listening, insightful contributions, supporting ideas with evidence found in the artwork and from personal experience.
+Observe students as they listen – looks at presenter, asks effective questions, supports ideas with evidence found in the artwork.